dchampion/crypto/src/README.md

 # Documentation

-The code in these packages is thoroughly documented, both in the form of _docstrings_ at the module and function level, which describe at a high level the behavior of the module or function; and inline comments embedded in the function implementations, which are intended to clarify the effect of a particular statement or group of statements immediately following the comment.
+The source code in these packages is thoroughly documented, both in the form of _docstrings_ at the module and function level, which describe at a high level the behavior of the module or function; and inline comments embedded in the function implementations, which are intended to clarify the effect of a particular statement or group of statements immediately following the comment.

 The unit tests also contain documentation, the most descriptive of which is embedded in the full&ndash;protocol tests inside [dh_test.py](https://github.com/dchampion/crypto/blob/master/src/tests/core/dh_test.py), [rsa_test.py](https://github.com/dchampion/crypto/blob/master/src/tests/core/rsa_test.py) and [ec_test.py](https://github.com/dchampion/crypto/blob/master/src/tests/core/ec_test.py), which exercise the highest&ndash;level primitives in the `core` package.
 These tests simulate sessions from start to finish; from parameter&ndash;setup and key&ndash;negotiation to secure, authenticated message&ndash;exchange between parties over insecure channels.